-Health & Safety Officer, Business Services, Medium size organisation, West Midlands
+Health & Safety Officer, Business Services, Medium size organisation, West Midlands ii) Responses for Construction sector and for establishments employing 250+ are not presented because the base size is too low.

 Many seem to work around mental health absences and re-configure work to share the load, or to allocate tasks appropriate to the skills and abilities of the individual, as seen in the IT example earlier in the Chapter.
 In one case, reallocation occurred in order to prevent an employee going off sick and some measures were put in place: